martinaegidius/NMTMNet/README.md

-# NMTMNet
+# Welcome to NMTMNet for transmembrane protein prediction and classification!
-Repository for the implementation of the Non-Markovian Transmembrane Net, a model trained on the DeepTMHMM data-set.
-The tasks of the project are:
+This repository contains all implementational details of the Non-Markovian Transmembrane Network, a 1.8M parameter-model trained on the DeepTMHMM data-set.
+The training tasks are:
 1. Classify proteins with respect to membrane topology (alpha-transmembrane, alpha-transmembrane with signal peptide, signal peptide, globular protein and beta-barrels)
 2. Generate per-residue topology predictions (Inside cell, part of signal peptide, cytosolic domain, part of alpha-helix (transmembrane), part of beta-barrel (transmembrane)

 Compared to the DeepTMHMM baseline, our results are:
 | **Classification** | **DeepTMHMM** | **NMTMNet** |